How do you apply for postgraduate initial teacher education and training?

 - Find out how to write a great application for teacher training and what to expect from the teacher training interview and selection day

-Applications for PGDE courses in Scotland and PGCE courses in Wales are made through the undergraduate UCAS system which will open in the autumn.
+Applications for most PGDE courses in Scotland and PGCE courses in Wales are made through the undergraduate UCAS system which opens in the autumn.
 Applications for PGCE courses in Northern Ireland are made directly to the institution.
 In Wales, if you want to take the new salaried PGCE route, which is available for both primary and secondary schools, you should apply directly to the Open University.

 How do you apply to the Postgraduate Teaching Apprenticeship?

 You can apply from the autumn - usually October - and should follow the steps above for applying for School Direct places.
 It is intended that applications for apprenticeships will be made using the ‘Apply’ system.
 This will be confirmed later in 2021.

 How do you apply to Teach First?